Jared Veldheer: Green Bay Packers (first stint)

 On November 27, 2019, Veldheer was claimed off waivers by the Green Bay Packers.
 He was reinstated from the reserve/retired list on November 29, and the team received a roster exemption for him.
 He was activated on December 9, 2019.
 He saw his first action as a Packer on December 23 during a Week 16 victory over the Minnesota Vikings.
 On December 29, during a Week 17 victory over the Detroit Lions, Veldheer stepped in at right tackle when starter Bryan Bulaga left the game with a concussion and did not return.

 On September 21, 2020, Veldheer announced his retirement again despite receiving a contract offer from the Dallas Cowboys.

 Indianapolis Colts (first stint)

 Veldheer had a free agent visit with the Indianapolis Colts on December 28, 2020.
 He was signed to their practice squad on December 31.
-He was elevated to the active roster on January 2 and 8, 2021, for the team's week 17 and wild card playoff games against the Jacksonville Jaguars and Buffalo Bills, and reverted to the practice squad after each game.
+He was elevated to the active roster on January 2 and 8, 2021, for the team's week 17 and wild card playoff games against the Jacksonville Jaguars and Buffalo Bills, and he reverted to the practice squad after each game.